-Continuous Growth: We believe that employee growth is essential for retaining talent, and we offer a number of resources and programs to support that commitment.
+We also believe that employee growth is essential for retaining talent, and we offer a number of resources and programs to support that commitment.
 We facilitate semi-annual employee self-reflection sessions where employees discuss their development with managers.
 We are increasing our focus on leadership development by establishing clear leadership principles and investing in building manager capability to lead through change and stress and to build culture within teams.
 We also provide and promote educational opportunities in three distinct forms:

-- Formal training that includes on-demand, self-guided courses as well as organized training sessions.
-In addition, we organize "Learnathons," which are company-wide workshops covering a variety of topics.
-In our fiscal year ended January 31, 2022, we organized 44 sessions and workshops with over 1,000 attendees. - Social learning that involves internalizing and reflecting on one's learnings as well as sharing and comparing experiences with peers. - On-the-job learning, which occurs through practicing new skills, solving problems, working through challenges, all with the support and feedback from one's manager.
+- Formal training that includes self-guided content as well as organized training sessions.
+In fiscal year 2023, we focused on creating scalable solutions, such as one-pagers and videos, and nearly tripled our reach from fiscal year 2022.
+These materials were leveraged in monthly "Learnathons," which are company-wide workshops covering a variety of topics. - Social learning that involves internalizing and reflecting on one's learnings as well as sharing and comparing experiences with peers. - On-the-job learning, which occurs through practicing new skills, solving problems, and working through challenges, all with the support and feedback from one's manager.
 We support on-the-job learning through a "Performance and Growth" feedback program, a bi-annual opportunity for structured feedback and goal-setting conversations between an employee and a manager.
-All full-time employees participate in the program.
+All full-time employees participate in the program, and we had our highest completion rate ever at the end of fiscal year 2023, with over 95% of employees completing a self-evaluation.